Interiors: Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based 18 reviews, with an average rating of 6.9/10. weighted average, assigned the film a score of 67 out of 100, based on 9 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based 18 reviews, with an average rating of 6.9/10.
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 67 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Vincent Canby of The New York Times called the film "beautiful" and complimented Gordon Willis on his "use of cool colors that suggest civilization's precarious control of natural forces", but noted:

 My problem with Interiors is that although I admire the performances and isolated moments ...
 I haven't any real idea what the film is up to.
 It's almost as if Mr. Allen had set out to make someone else's movie, say a film in the manner of Mr. Bergman, without having any grasp of the material, or first-hand, gut feelings about the characters.
 They seem like other people's characters, known only through other people's art.

 Richard Schickel of Time wrote that the film's "desperate sobriety ... robs it of energy and passion"; Allen's "style is Bergmanesque, but his material is Mankiewiczian, and the discontinuity is fatal.
 Doubtless this was a necessary movie for Allen, but it is both unnecessary and a minor embarrassment for his well-wishers."

 Roger Ebert gave the film four stars and praised it highly, writing, "Here we have a Woody Allen film, and we're talking about O'Neill and Bergman and traditions and influences?
 Yes, and correctly.
 Allen, whose comedies have been among the cheerful tonics of recent years, is astonishingly assured in his first drama."